Sunday, February 03, 2013

 Fitch said her timeline is for the design to be completed in December.
 From there, the project will go out to bid and construction will begin in the spring of 2014.
 Fitch said the hope is to have the new bridge open by fall 2014.

 The bridge was built in 1936 and reconstructed in 1978.
-The Brookfield Historical Society says there has been a floating bridge in the town’s Pond Village since the 1800s.
-Fitch said this new bridge should have a life of 100 years.
+The Brookfield Historical Society says there has been a floating bridge in the town’s

 The new bridge, 318 feet long and 22 feet wide, will be composed of five to seven modules, Fitch said.
 If one of the pieces is damaged, it can be unhooked from the bridge and brought on shore to be repaired, something not possible with the current bridge.
 Each module will have two pontoons, side by side, made up of a 1-inch-thick fiber-reinforced polymer and filled with a “closed cell” foam that will keep water out even if the pontoon is punctured.